 Need help finding things to do?
 Need directions?
 Have other questions?
 Stop by our store here on Lower Twin and let us help you out.
 We have free maps, visitor guides, detailed maps for purchase, directions, and recommended places to visit posted in our visitors' area located in our Deli.
 Enjoy Free WiFi and a bite to eat while you plan out your adventures here in the High Sierra.

-Fishing on both Upper and Lower Twin offers great fun from boat or shore.
+Fishing on both the Upper and Lower Twin offers great fun from boat or shore.
 The top 2 state record Brown Trout comes out of these lakes weighing in at over 26 lbs!
 Stop by our boathouse and get a map of Lower Twin and find out what bait and lures are working well and where.

 Located off of Twin Lakes Road below/before Lower Twin, you can find many roads and trails leading to Robinson Creek.
 You can also take Buckeye Road off of Twin Lakes Road to fish Buckeye Creek.
 These fish are stocked frequently by DFW and also have some beautiful wild Browns and Brook Trout.

 Both the East and West Walker Rivers run just North of Bridgeport.
 You can access the West Walker by driving North on Highway 395 and the East Walker by driving out on Highway 182.
-East Walker has special regulations while West Walker is open for the normal fishing season and no special tackle restrictions.
+East Walker has special regulations while West Walker is open for the normal fishing season and has no special tackle restrictions.

 There is a reason why they call this area a fishermen's paradise.
 There are literally hundreds of lakes, streams, and rivers to fish.
 Just South of Bridgeport is Virginia Lakes and North is Sonora Pass, along with many other alpine lakes.
 There are also a ton of backcountry lakes you can hike to and catch Brook Trout, Rainbows, and even Golden Trout.